 Treasurer, Ray Rhew, provided information about potentially investing the LAA funds we currently have at Langley Federal Credit Union.
 Ray plans on further investigating these options and will provide additional information when he presents the budget at the January 2026 Board Meeting.

 The LAA has been discussing donating for some time.
-Intension Intention to propose an annual budget allocation for donations, with future discussions on what to fund.
+Intention to propose an annual budget allocation for donations, with future discussions on what to fund.

 Thank You LAA Teams!